Selecting a Solution

 How are client texts captured from personal devices?

-Ask the vendor Does the platform capture iMessage, WhatsApp, and Android SMS directly from the advisor's personal device and personal number, or does it require a second phone, an app install, or a managed number?
+Ask the vendor Does the platform capture iMessage, WhatsApp, and Android SMS from personal devices using native apps, or does it require a second phone, a new number, or an external app?

 Question 2